John-Abbott-College/6P3-Notes/wk7/iot-protocols.md

 Documentation for the `paho-mqtt` client is available at the [Pypi page](https://pypi.org/project/paho-mqtt/#constructor-reinitialise).

-However, there are lot's of other implementation options.
+However, there are lots of other implementation options.

 > This [link compiles a list](https://mqtt.org/software/) of open-source MQTT client and broker implementations you can use in your projects.